eltimn/web-marketing/src/pages/who-we-are.md

   across the globe, brought together to address specific trade surveillance issues.
 firstIpbTitle: Inception
+firstIpbText: >-
+  Some questions we are often asked:

-firstIpbText: How do my PMs contribute to my overall client management model?
+  How do my PMs contribute to my overall client management model?

   How are PMs influenced by factors we don’t currently model or understand (peers, market vol, asset flows, etc.)?

   If there is a baseline, can you warn me when a PM is changing behavior?

   What about spoofing/ layering?

   Now that I have seen what I wasn’t aware of, can you show me these other things?
 firstIpbImageUrl: /images/svg/whoweare.svg
 secondIpbTitle: The Llamas
 secondIpbText: The core team has been together, working with trade data in a